sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

      </td>
      <td>
        <ul>
          <li>Parameters can be virtually anywhere.
-They could be global parameters, hostgroup parameters, operating system parameters, host parameters, etc.</li>
+They could be Global Parameters, Host Group Parameters, Operating System Parameters, Host Parameters, etc.</li>
-         <li>The prefix <code class="language-plaintext highlighter-rouge">p-</code> was chose to not overly complicate it, but still make a destinction of Red Hat default parameters (no prefix)</li>
+         <li>The prefix <code class="language-plaintext highlighter-rouge">p-</code> was chosen to not overly complicate it, but still make a distinction of Red Hat default parameters (no prefix)</li>
-         <li>Global Parameters could be overriden on a host or hostgroup level and then become a host or hostgroup parameter, thus introducing several prefixes made no sense to me</li>
+         <li>Global Parameters could be overridden on a Host or Host Group level and then become a Host or Host Group parameter, thus introducing several prefixes made no sense to me</li>
        </ul>
      </td>
     </tr>